Asiphe04/capstone/README.md

-# Welcome to my capstone repository.
+# Welcome to my backend branch
-# This repo consisits of 3 branches , Main (current), frontend and backend branch